cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 To check the jobs submitted to the cluster, type: squeue -n merging_CrabTeste
 ```

-This script will slice the proton MC sample according to the entry "proton_train" in the "config_general.yaml" file, and then it will merge the MAGIC data files in the following order:
+This script will slice the proton MC sample according to the entry "proton_train_fraction" in the "config_general.yaml" file, and then it will merge the MAGIC data files in the following order:
 - MAGIC subruns are merged into single runs.
 - MAGIC I and II runs are merged (only if both telescopes are used, of course).
 - All runs in specific nights are merged, such that in the end we have only one datafile per night.